rwieruch/blog_robinwieruch_content/logistic-regression-gradient-descent-classification-javascript.md

 The approach is taken for every class and thus there would be 3 decision boundaries in the end.
 The classifier h(x) for each category gets trained to predict the probability y of x being in a category.
 When the hypotheses are trained eventually, a new data point can be classified by picking the class that maximizes the probability.

 There is no implementation in JavaScript for a multiclass classification with logistic regression yet.
 Perhaps thats your chance to contribute to the organization!
-Reach out to me if you want to {{% a_blank "start a repository" "https://github.com/javascript-machine-learning/" %}} as sample project for other machine learning in JavaScript newcomers.
+Reach out to me if you want to {{% a_blank "start a repository" "https://github.com/javascript-machine-learning/" %}} as sample project for other machine learning in JavaScript beginners.

 <hr class="section-divider">